 It takes only a few minutes to cook and you can combine it with a variety of herbs or vegetables to enhance the flavour.
 It provides a surprisingly delicious alternative to rice for those who are avoiding grains.

 With only 25 calories per 100 grams (as compared to 140 calories for the same amount of rice) it's a healthy low-carb alternative suitable for paleo diets.
 Not only that, but cauliflower is packed full of nutrients and is a particularly good source of Vitamin C.

-Or sauté some peppers and herbs in the skillet before adding the cauliflower.
-Delish!
+Or sauté chopped bell peppers and herbs in the skillet before adding the cauliflower.
+So easy and so delicious!

-Once I discovered these 3 easy steps to make cauliflower rice, I served it with several of our favourite chicken dishes that I had previously served with Thai Coconut Rice.
+Once I discovered these 3 easy steps to make cauliflower rice, I began serving it with several of our favourite chicken dishes that I had previously served with Thai Coconut Rice.
 Replacing a high-carb with a low-carb is always fine by me, especially when it tastes as good as this!

 Have fun creating your own flavour combinations!

 3 Easy Steps to Make Cauliflower Rice